Beside the Mountain

 Are you into making almond milk and still working out what to do with the almond pulp?
 Maybe you recently got an almond cow (almond milk machine) and don't want to waste the leftover pulp!
 Here are 2 tips for you!

-• Almond pulp is freezer-friendly, if you can't make something with it right away, squeeze out any extra moisture and place it in the freezer for up to 3 months.
+• Almond pulp is freezer-friendly; if you can't make something with it right away, squeeze out any extra moisture and place it in the freezer for up to 3 months.

 • Dry it out.
-Place the almond pulp on a baking sheet spread it out somewhat then place it in the sun or on your pilot light on your stove to dry out over 12 hours.
+Place the almond pulp on a baking sheet, spread it out somewhat, then place it in the sun or on your pilot light on your stove to dry out over 12 hours.
 When all the moisture has dried up, put it into a jar.

 I will add this saved almond pulp to my granola, smoothies, or these energy balls for increased protein and fiber!

-Swaps and add In's
+Swaps and add in's

 Here are a few ideas to elevate your healthy almond pulp energy bites!

 • Hemp hearts: Add 2 tablespoons of hemp hearts for more high-protein energy balls.
+Or roll them in hemp for a pretty look that's super nutritious.

 • Ground flax seeds: Add 1 tablespoon of ground flax seeds to increase the healthy fats.

-• Shredded coconut: Instead of adding all oats replace some with unsweetened shredded coconut!
+• Shredded coconut: Instead of adding all oats, replace some with unsweetened shredded coconut!

-• Chocolate dipped: Melt ¼ of dark chocolate and using a fork dip each almond pulp bliss ball covering it in chocolate!
+• Chocolate dipped: Melt ¼ of dark chocolate and, using a fork, dip each almond pulp bliss ball, covering it in chocolate!

 Equipment

-For this recipe you will need a food processor, otherwise, you can make these in a high-power blender!
+For this recipe, you will need a food processor; otherwise, you can make these in a high-power blender!

 Toddler hand grabbing an energy ball snack.